miriam-lau/My-Pantry/docs/future_implementations.md

 # Future Implementations

-## Generate Grocery Items From Recipes
+## Generate Grocery Items from Recipes
 Users will be able to auto-generate grocery lists for recipes.
 The list will cross-check user's pantry and generate a grocery list of the missing ingredients.